tyloo/user-documentation-v9-en/user-guide/selling/managing-catalog/new-product-page-prestashop-8.1.md

 ## Creating a product with combinations

-In PrestaShop 8.1, the combination page has been reworked.
-A combination generation modal now appears when clicking on the "**Combinations" > "Manage product combinations"** tab.
+In PrestaShop 9, the combination page has been reworked.
+A combination generation modal now appears when clicking on the "**Combinations** > "Manage product combinations"** tab.

 To select single values, **click on an attribute** to expand it and **select the values** you want to add to your product.